 It runs on Linux, Windows (XP or more recent) and Mac OS.
 The tool was created using Pa11y, Vue.js and NW.js.
 The Koa11y source code is available on GitHub under the terms of the MIT licence.
 The source code has not been updated since 24.08.2020. - ADA Compliance Testing & Auditing Tools, Accessibility Works blog, 29.06.2022.

 AChecker: online tool that can check web pages that you submit by entering a URL, uploading an HTML file or pasting source code.
 You need a user account if you want to evaluate an entire website.AChecker's source code is available on GitHub under the GNU GPL version 2.
 The tool was take offline in late 2021 or early 2022.
-The source code repository has been archived.- Peter Kranz: Raakt - The Ruby Accessibility Analysis Kit.
-Source code available on Rubyforge.org under the BSD 3-clause licence.
-(The source code repository could not be reached on 06.05.2022.)
+The source code repository has been archived.- Access-for-all:

 CAC - The Content Accessibility Checker: